 Seven miles west of Detroit Lakes, on Highway 34, you can go tubing on the Ottertail River.
 Rent equipment at KK Tubing or Charlie's Ottertail Tubing.

 Play mini golf at the course near the city beach; go just a bit south of town to Go Putt n Bump for mini golf, batting cages, go carts and bumper boats.
 The Detroit Lakes Community Center has courts, weights and a pool with a waterslide.

 The Historic Holmes Theater showcases arts events, comedy revues, and classical and pop concerts.
 The Becker County Museum is the place to learn about the area's Native American and pioneer history.

 Plan your Detroit Lakes Minnesota vacations to participate in the Northwest Water Carnival in early July or WeFest in August.

-Your winter vacation in Detroit Lakes might include some time spent at Maplelag about 20 miles north of Detroit Lakes on Little Sugarbush Lake.
+Your winter Detroit Lakes Minnesota vacations might include some time spent at Maplelag about 20 miles north of Detroit Lakes on Little Sugarbush Lake.
 You will enjoy cross-country skiing at one of Minnesota's best winter resorts.

 Zorba's on the beach of course for pizza and other tasty food.
+Hotel Shoreham is a gathering place for summer residents as well as locals.
+Wonderful mix of funky decor and really great food.
 The Fireside Supper Club is the traditional "date night" restaurant or place to go for an upscale dinner.
 You'll enjoy the decor and great food at the Speak Easy Restaurant & Lounge.
 If you want the best enchildas in northern Minnesota, Miquel's is the place.

 For great coffee and the best soups and sandwiches in town, go to La Barista inside the Washington Street Mall.
 Also check out the coffee shop in the White Earth Transit Station (the old train depot).